When does EAL 4+ truly matter?

 Source: EAL Certification Documentation

-What types of cyber attacks should be considered and tested during evaluation?
+What types of vulnerabilities should be considered and scanned for during evaluation?

 - Malwares: including spyware, ransomware, viruses, and worms